Emiliano281106/pronunciationApp/frontend/resources/pronunciatonApp-v0.4.md

 This approach ensures that:

-- The state of expanded FAQ items persists across page reloads.
+- The `state` of expanded FAQ items <mark>persists across page reloads</mark>.
 - Users can pick up where they left off when they return to the FAQ page.

-- The implementation is efficient, using a Set for quick lookups and updates.
+- The implementation is efficient, using a <mark>Set</mark> for quick lookups and updates.

 Remember to test this implementation thoroughly, especially in different browsers and private browsing modes, as localStorage behavior can vary slightly in these contexts.